Triathlete racing in Australia

 Head Coach, Tremayne Performance

-That journey taught me something fundamental: for my first twelve months I trained using generic zones and cookie-cutter programs that weren't built for my physiology.
+For my first twelve months I trained using generic zones and cookie-cutter programs that weren't built for my physiology.
 I was doing the work but not getting the results.
-The moment I learned to individualise my program, to train based on my actual thresholds rather than formulas, everything changed.
-That principle of individualisation is now the foundation of every program I write.
+The moment I learned to individualise my program, to train based on my actual thresholds, everything changed.
+That principle is the foundation of every program I write.
+You get direct access to me.
+We talk, we review, we adjust.
+I care about the outcome.

 7th Ironman Australia 2024